November 29, Reading 3 – John 21

 “He said to him a third time, ‘Simon, son of John, do you love me?’
 Peter was grieved because he said to him the third time, ‘Do you love me?’ and he said to him, ‘Lord, you know everything; you know that I love you.’
 Jesus said to him, ‘Feed my sheep. …'”

-Three times Peter denied Jesus.
+Three times Peter denied Jesus on that terrible Friday.

 Three times Peter decided to throw his faith in Jesus as the Lord’s true Christ under the bus of cowardice and worry of what the world thinks.